tpoisot/MotifCounter.jl/README.md

 It is currently limited to motifs with 2 and 3 nodes because of the sheer number of combinations for 4 nodes and more.
 This will have to wait until I find a way to distribute the operations properly.

+The motifs are called `vertices_edges_id`, so `3_3_2` is a motif with three vertices, three edges, and the unique conformation 2.
+Look at the `hashes` object to see which motif this is.